CAcertOrg/cacert-infradocs/docs/glossary.rst

       more server applications.
 Application Administrators do not necessarily need system level access if the managed application has other means of administration, for example a web based administration frontend.

+   DKIM
+   Domain Key Identified Mail
+      A mechanism where legitimate mail for a domain is verifiable by a signature in a mail header and a corresponding public key in a specific :term:`DNS` record.
+Outgoing mail servers for the domain have to be configured to add the necessary signature to mails for their domains.

+   DNS
+   Domain Name System
+      DNS maps names to other information, the most well known use case is mapping human readable names to IP addresses, but their are more applications for DNS like service discovery, storage of public keys and other public information.